hwalker145/hwalker145/README.md

 - 🙋‍♂️ Hi, my mame is @hwalker145, you can call me Henry.
 - 🎓 I study computer science at Wentworth Institute!
-- 🌱 Teach me about linking!
-I want to know how to work with libraries in C++
 - 💭 Let's chat about code.
 Tell me what repos to peek at!
 - 🎸 I'm into guitar, running, food, and my dog.